 - Whether or not there are special circumstances involved.
 For example, individuals who have suffered certain medical trauma, such as a heart attack, may have the processing of their disability case delayed for several months in order to ascertain the residual effects of their illness.

-Learn more about the reconsideration review.
+Learn more about how long the whole disability process takes or the reconsideration review.